 Firms offering IT services marketing are no different than any other businesses.
 They also have employees— mostly tech experts— to think about, and if you’re one of these IT providers, you must be constantly trying to figure out what your employees desire.
 Those who offer their current employees extensive benefits, considerable compensation, far-reaching privileges, and other forms of recognition/appreciation will inevitably attract more clients, since a happy and well-functioning workforce translates to more customer acquisition.
-Furthermore, these forms of compensation will help the organization retain those employees.
+Furthermore, these forms of compensation (you can learn more here regarding this particular topic) might help the organization retain those employees.

 Now, the question begs: what do employees really want?
 The answer isn’t as clear-cut as most expect.
 For example, millennials tend to desire different things than baby boomers.
 Some prefer autonomy, while others desire frequent group outings with co-workers.
 Let’s take a look at some of the most important forms of positive reinforcement for employees in 2017: